 Deductible Travel and Entertainment Expenses

-A certain core number of travel and entertainment expenses are tax deductible as long as you and your staff keep records and receipts.
-These deductibles include lodging, transportation and meals and may also cover bringing clients to a sporting event or entertainment show.
-Some companies provide their employees with company debit or credit cards, while other reimburse staff members when they present relevant receipts.
+A certain core number of travel and entertainment expenses are tax-deductible as long as you and your staff keep records and receipts.
+These deductibles include lodging, transportation, and meals and may also cover bringing clients to a sporting event or entertainment show.
+Some companies provide their employees with company debit or credit cards, while others reimburse staff members when they present relevant receipts.